-The Authority's financial condition remained strong at June 30, 2022.
-The South Carolina economy continued to experience steady growth through the third fiscal quarter, with the current economic expansion having entered its thirteenth year during 2022.
+The Authority's financial condition remained strong at June 30, 2023.
+The State of South Carolina continued to experience steady growth, with the current economic expansion having entered its fourteenth year during 2023.

-Data from the Authority's Mortgage Servicing and Investor Services divisions indicate that the number of customers in forbearance and/or seriously delinquent are starting to decrease.
-The Authority will continue to focus its efforts on loan servicing and loss mitigation in order to prevent foreclosure and preserve assets.
-South Carolina was allocated \$144 million from the federal Homeowner Assistance Fund to assist homeowners with delinquent payments.
-The Authority is administering this program and expects many of our customers to take advantage of the program to bring their loans current.
+Data from the Authority's Mortgage Servicing division indicates that the number of customers in forbearance and/or seriously delinquent has continued to decrease and is now below pre-pandemic levels.
+The Authority will continue to focus efforts on loan servicing and loss mitigation in order to prevent foreclosure and preserve assets.
+The Homeowner Assistance Program, funded by the federal Homeowner Assistance Fund, is closed for applications and the Authority anticipates that some loans brought current through this program may fall delinquent in the future.

-Interest rates have begun to increase.
+Interest rates continue to increase.
 The Authority was able to remain in the bond market based on the strength of the Statement of Net Position.
 The Authority will continue to monitor all economic factors impacting its financial stability.